hoothin/PagetualGuide/docs/rules/pageElementStyle.md

 "pageElementStyle": "font-size: xx-large;"
 ```

-*Use this to change the style of main content on current page, for example,  increase font sizes of main content*
+*Use this to change the style of the main content on the current page, e.g., increase font size.*